 At a time when boys should be expressing and constructing their identities in more diverse, grounded, and authentic ways, they are brutally conditioned to suppress authentic expression and instead cleave closely to the expression of male privilege as identity.
 And so men brag about hook up sex and ghosting women, seeking to bond via the uniformly degrading and contemptuous narratives of locker room talk.

-The result is generations of men who are half anti-women and half anti-self, suppressing the authentic expression of who we are, even as we compete to parade our male privilege.
-In this context, the impact of women’s steady progress toward equality on men’s privilege-based sense of identity cannot be underestimated.
-Many men are now fighting to overturn the progress women have made because women’s empowerment is antithetical to how our culture constructs our sense of what a man is.
+The result is far too many men who are bullied and shamed into being half anti-women and half anti-self, suppressing the authentic expression of who they are, even as they compete to parade their male privilege.
+The impact, of women’s steady progress toward equality, on these men’s anti-woman side cannot be underestimated.
+Because women’s empowerment is antithetical to how the man box constructs manhood, too many men are now fighting to overturn the progress women have made.

-Boys and men have never been encouraged to develop a robust community of relationships; the parts of us naturally designed to create connection atrophing within us through lack of use.
-So, even as isolating as it is, when our “women are less” based identity is threatened, we fight angrily to maintain it, sensing the alarming lack of any authentic sense of self to fall back on.
+In a culture that blocks boys from developing a robust community of relationships; the parts of us naturally designed to create connection atrophy from lack of use.
+So, as isolating as it is, we fight angrily to maintain the part of their identity built on priviledge, sensing the alarming lack of any deeper identity to fall back on.